Looking for an unbiased comparison between Kajabi vs Teachable? Look no further, this is the page you are looking for.

 Teachable offers many powerful features when it comes to site-level customization.
 Once you click on the Site Customization option, you will find various options such as domains, pages, navigation, bios, code snippets, custom text, etc. The available features cover almost all aspects you need to design a professional-looking website.

 The custom text feature allows you to alter the text wherever you want.
 Kajabi lacks this feature.
-Like Kajabi, Teachable also offers a Power Editor that quickly enables you to make the customization on your website.
+Like Kajabi, Teachable also offers a Power Editor that quickly enables you to make customization your website.

 On the other hand, the course-level customization options of Teachable come in handy for editing product pages, sales pages, and checkout pages.